alexeibex/alexeibex.github.io/Contracts.md

   - *Kamboj v.
 Eli Lilly & Co*
     - Absent special circumstances, mere relinquishment of a prior job to take a new job is insufficient consideration. **But** *if the employee's forbearance is a "specifically bargained for detriment" it can be said that the employee has surrendered something of value in exchange for the promise of employment and therefore that adequate consideration exists.*

-#### Satisfaction Clauses
-- Satisfaction clauses constitute consideration when courts read them as requiring good faith.
-Otherwise, the satisfaction clause would not involve a commitment, so the promise would be illusory.

 #### Case: *[Mattei v.
 Hopper](Link)*